WHAT IS A PODIATRIST:

 Hammer toes usually affect the first joint of a toe and cause toes to be permanently bent.
 They can cause foot pain, redness and swelling in the affected joint, pain in the ball of the foot, formation of corns on the top of the joint and restricted movement.

-Podiatrists can help diagnose and treat common sports injuries, including ankle and foot sprains, tendinitis and Achilles tendon ruptures.
+Podiatrists can help diagnose and treat common sports injuries, including ankle and foot sprains, tendonitis and Achilles tendon ruptures.

 These open sores or wounds affect an estimated 15% of people with diabetes.
 They usually occur on the sole of the foot and if left untreated can become infected.

-Heel pain can be caused by many things, including heel spurs (protrusions of bone from the heel bone), plantar fasciitis and Achilles tendinitis.
+Heel pain can be caused by many things, including heel spurs (protrusions of bone from the heel bone), plantar fasciitis and Achilles tendonitis.